raspberrypi/style-guide/style-guide.md

 *   hardcore
 *   hashtag – Twitter term
 *   HAT – Hardware Attached on Top, describing various add-on boards such as the Sense HAT
+*   HAT+ – new HAT specificiation, beginning Dec 2023.
+See also Power HAT+.
 *   HD audio – note capitalisation.
 Full HD audio is 192kHz; HD audio is 96kHz.
 *   HMDI – the HDMI authority have emailed to say that the ® symbol is required in the first mention of HDMI in any given document.
 So HDMI® in the first instance, thereafter HDMI.
 *   HDTV – high-definition television